xmtp/xmtp-js/README.md

 const xmtp = await Client.create(wallet)
 ```

+_Pre-Stable Alpha Limitation:_ Currently, the Client uses the browser's local storage to store the key bundle.
+Starting it on a different device or browser and connecting to the same wallet will create a "split identity" situation where only one of the clients will be able to decrypt an incoming message, depending on which of the advertised key bundles the sender chose to use.
+Similarly if local storage is cleared for whatever reason and a new key bundle is created, older messages encrypted with older bundles cannot be decrypted anymore and will cause the client to throw.

 ### Conversations

 Most of the time, when interacting with the network, you'll want to do it through `conversations`.
+Conversations are between two wallets.

 ```ts
 import { Client } from 'xmtp-js'